satouriko/ushio/docs/controls.md

 # Control Buttons

-You can exactly set whether each control buttons to be shown or not.
+You can exactly set whether each control button to be shown or not.

 ```html
 <ushio-player